 The classic French ratatouille recipe is one that sounds more complicated to make than it is.
 You probably have more difficulty pronouncing it, than making it.
 Unless you have watched the Disney-Pixar movie of course, then you are probably already on top of it!
 (It is pronounced “ra-ta-touiye”).

-Ratatouille is traditionally a dish from Nice in Provence in the South of France.
+Ratatouille is traditionally a dish from Provence, the city of Nice in the South of France.
 It usually features an assortment of local vegetables, such as eggplant, zucchini, peppers, and tomatoes.
 The word “rata” is thought to be army slang for ragoût, meaning “motley stew”.
 (The current-day version of a ragôut is a similar, but has meat in it.).

 Traditional vs Baked

-Now the traditional ratatouille is usually cooked on the stovetop with the lid on, releasing all the juices of the vegetables.
+Now the traditional ratatouille is usually cooked on the stovetop with the lid on, releasing all the juices of the vegetables and the spices from the pantry.
 But you can also take the exact same recipe and instead of putting it on the stovetop, put it in the Instant Pot.
 It keeps all of the flavor and none of the hassle of watching the stove.

 There is also the option of cooking it in a baking pan.
 The baked ratatouille has less sauce since it is oven-roasted.
 Some people (especially children) might prefer the baked version, since it has less of a chance to get messy, but both versions taste just as good, so it comes down to personal preference.